What measures has the EU taken in response to the Russian invasion of Ukraine?

 The economic sanctions, the influx of refugees, energy security and high energy prices have financial consequences for the member states.
 The EU has taken a raft of financial measures to meet these challenges.

-Adjustments in EU money flows
+Changes in EU funds flows

-- Cohesion’s Action for Refugees in Europe (CARE)
+• Cohesion’s Action for Refugees in Europe (CARE)

 Regulation 2022/562 was adopted on 6 April 2022.
 It allows the member states to grant emergency support within the current cohesion policy to Ukrainian refugees (Cohesion’s Action for Refugees in Europe; CARE).
 CARE provides greater flexibility in the member states’ cohesion policy as they may redirect unspent EU resources in the 2014-2020 cohesion funds (ERDF, ESF and EMFF) to meet migration challenges.
 Resources in the ERDF and ESF may also be applied for all manner of measures regardless of whether they would normally be funded from the ERDF or ESF.

-- Migration and security funds
+• Migration and security funds

-- Support for the fishery and aquaculture sector
+• Support for the fishery and aquaculture sector

 Regulation 2022/1278 amending the regulation on the European Maritime, Fisheries and Aquaculture Fund 2014-2020 (EMFAF) was adopted on 18 July 2022.
-The amendment provides financial compensation for loss of income and additional costs, for the storage of products for the fishery and aquaculture sector and for the temporary cessation of fishing operations when their security is in jeopardy.
-These measures supplement similar crisis measures the European Commission published on 25 March 2022 regarding the EMFF 2021-2027.
+The amendment provides financial compensation for loss of income and additional costs, for the storage of products for the fishery and aquaculture sector and for the temporary cessation of fishing operations if their security is in jeopardy.
+These measures supplement similar crisis measures the European Commission published on 25 March 2022 regarding the EMFAF 2021-2027.

 Relaxation of the Stability and Growth Pact (SGP)